FredHuangBia/notes/study/ML.md

 <br>

 ## Decicsion Tree
-Given a lot of decision critrerion, we choose the one that maximize information Gain.
+Given a lot of decision critrerion, we choose the one that maximize information Gain (actually mutual information).
 We do this until all the data are correctly classified, or some other stopping criterion is met.

 $$Entropy = H = \sum_i -p_i \log(p_i)$$
 When we split data by a node, the original data distribution changes from one set to two smaller sets, each have their own entropy.
 We could weight the two child sets according to the number of data points in them.